zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

      ![](images/185c88da326994bb858a01f37d7fb3e0.png " ")

+## **STEP 4**: Deploy and access Frontend microservice

-5. You need to compile, test and package the Helidon front-end application code into a `.jar` file using maven.
+1. You need to compile, test and package the Helidon front-end application code into a `.jar` file using maven.
 The maven package is already installed in the Cloud Shell.
 Inside Cloud Shell go to the frontend helidon microservice folder.